project-chip/connectedhomeip/CODE_OF_CONDUCT.md

     without their explicit permission
 -   Other conduct which could reasonably be considered inappropriate in a professional setting
--   Disclosing private information, unreleased products
+-   Disclosure of private information, unreleased products
--   Disclosing of unreleased specification information outside of Connectivity Standards Alliance approved forums
+-   Disclosure of unreleased specification information outside of Connectivity Standards Alliance approved forums

 ## Enforcement Responsibilities